GeorgeLychock/georgelychock-career/README.md

     -   #### General User Experience
         1. As a Site Visitor, I want to have a persistent navigation element/method allowing me to jump to any site content quickly.
             -  ##### Acceptance Criteria -- Duplicated in Testing below
-                1. Most detailed Content is never more than **two clicks** away from home.
+                1. The most detailed Content is never more than **two clicks** away from home.
                 2. Home is always **one click** away from anywhere on the site.
                 3. Nav dropdown (collapse) is *prohibited*
                 4. Either links to sub pages and/or Home should be visible on any page at any scroll point on any viewport.